About the Office of Problem Gambling Services

 Our Values

 The Office of Problem Gambling Services is guided by the public health principles of engagement, empowerment, and equity.
-The Office works by allocating significant resources to evaluation, prevention, intervention, treatment, and recovery support services in order to mitigate the harmful effects of problem gambling and related issues through a variety of community-level strategies.
+The Office works by allocating significant resources to data/surveillance, prevention, intervention, treatment, and recovery support services in order to mitigate the harmful effects of problem gambling and related issues through a variety of community-level strategies.

-Programs and Services
+Our Programs and Services

+OPGS programs and services are led by evidence, data, and community voice to address gambling-related harms throughout the Commonwealth of Massachusetts.
 OPGS contracts directly with community organizations to provide services to individuals and families throughout Massachusetts to prevent and mitigate gambling-related harms, especially for communities disproportionately impacted by gambling.
 Since 2016, OPGS has built capacity to fund and support over 20 vendors to carry out evidence-based programs and services at the community level.
-Programs are implemented across the continuum of care and have a consistent focus on the social determinants of health and equity.
-OPGS programs and services span from awareness and prevention to treatment and recovery support.
+Programs are implemented across the continuum of care with a focus on racial equity and partnering with communities impacted by health inequities and structural racism.

 Our Community Partners

 OPGS has engaged over 2,000 community members along with over 40 community-based organizational partners to inform the development of priorities and ensure that cultural and community perspectives are embedded in our work.
-Community input has informed over 23 initiatives across the continuum of care: prevention, intervention, treatment, and recovery support.
+Community input has informed over 23 initiatives across the continuum of care: prevention, intervention, multiple pathways to recovery including treatment, and recovery support.
 These strategies seek to address problem gambling and also explore the relationships between problem gambling and other health concerns, leading to a strong public health response to those issues, individuals, and communities most affected by problem gambling.
 The unprecedented community engagement of individuals facing the greatest health and racial disparities, with a focus on social determinants of health is blazing a new trail in the field of problem gambling.

 Our Strategic Plan